noryon/BARWidgets/BuildOrders/README.md

   <img src="images/gui.png" width="400" alt="GUI">
 </p>

 This widget stablishes a mechanism of BuildOrders which will take control of constructors units to force the construction of specific units.
 The code uses two list of unitDefs names: PRIORITY and ERASEABLE.
-Once enabled, this widget will take control of PRIORITY units, and automatically call reclaim on any ERASEABLE units blocking the construction.
+Once enabled, this widget will take control of construction of PRIORITY units, and automatically call nearby nanos to reclaim on any ERASEABLE units blocking the construction.

   ![example](https://github.com/noryon/BARWidgets/blob/main/BuildOrders/images/showcase.gif)